 We were surprised to find that Drupal was not included in Gartner's Magic Quadrant.
 This open-source product has a unique presence in the WCM marketplace and with Gartner making reference to other open-source WCM platforms (like Acquia, Joomla!, Alfresco, and more), we're not sure why it wasn't included.

-To read the entire Gartner Magic Quadrant and get more details about all of the leading WCM software solutions vendors, visit www.gartner.com.
+To read the entire Gartner Magic Quadrant and get more details about all the leading WCM software solutions vendors, visit www.gartner.com.